 2. Wind Mills

-Windmills form one of the good examples of applications of kinetic energy.
-In a windmill, when the wind (air in motion) hits the blades, it causes the rotation, which ultimately leads to the generation of electricity.
+A Windmill is one of the examples of applications of kinetic energy.
+In a windmill, when the wind (air in motion) hits the blades, it causes rotation, which ultimately leads to the generation of electricity.
 Here, the moving air has kinetic energy that causes the rotation of blades, and therefore, in this example too, the kinetic energy is converted into mechanical energy.

 3. Moving Car